 Sexual Offense Prevention Policy (SOPP) & Title IX

-In 1991 a group of Women of Antioch, began a campaign to promote a culture free of sexual violence at Antioch College.
+In 1990 a group of students, the Womyn of Antioch, began a campaign to promote a culture free of sexual violence at Antioch College.
 Through this effort, a document was created which became known as the Sexual Offense Prevention Policy (SOPP).
 The SOPP is Antioch College’s formal attempt at ending sexual violence and sexual harassment while fostering a campus culture of positive, consensual sexuality.